kaiorosa1/100-days-of-code/log-r4.md

 # 100 Days Of Code - Log (Round 4)

+### Day 94: February 24, 2020

+**Today's Progress**: I worked on the Angular application.
+Worked on the Shopping Cart component and the ShoppingCartService.

+**Thoughts**: I'm thinking about using Angular to create my portfolio instead of using React.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/angular-small-projects/commit/e330e4f9deb43ff44c870f6bb34165965468ec1f)

+---

 ### Day 93: February 23, 2020

 **Today's Progress**: I worked on the Angular application.
 I fixed the getCategories code and I worked on the homepage component and changed the Product object.